In These Mountains: Infrastructure Grants

 Appeals Process

-You can request a review of the method for South Arts’ decisions concerning grant applications through the Appeals Process.
-If you did not receive funding or if your grant award was rescinded or reduced, you may submit an appeal based on the criteria listed below.
-Incomplete applications are not eligible for the appeals process.
-Dissatisfaction with the denial or amount of an award is not sufficient reason for an appeal.
+You can request a review of the method for South Arts' decisions concerning grant applications through the Appeals Process.
+Dissatisfaction with the denial or amount of a grant award is not a sufficient reason for an appeal.

 An applicant not funded may appeal South Arts' decision if the applicant can demonstrate that the application was rejected for any of the following reasons: